 Photo credit: @jarredspec on Instagram - Owharoa Falls

 The Falls Retreat is a stunning haven, and an ideal stop.
-Located just opposite the Owahroa Falls, the venue offers award winning dining and boutique accomodation options.
-The renowned wood fired oven serves gourmet pizzas and the Bistro is a must for gastro lovers.
-Riders are advised to book in advance or check ahead for seasonal opening times.
+Located just opposite the Owharoa Falls, the venue offers award winning dining and boutique accommodation options.
+Book ahead to enjoy a variety of dining experiences.
+Learn more and view the options here.

 As you continue the ride towards Waihi, you'll find the fascinating sites of Victoria Battery and the Victoria Battery Train and Museum.
 Here you’ll find many remains from what was once a vast industrial area.
 The cycle towards Waihi follows a picturesque river.
 The trail is mostly flat, with some gentle undulation through farmland before finishing in historic Waihi township.